 “Our Human Rights in the Digital Society specialization allows you to transform your innate passion for advocacy into an impactful global career.”

-The primary role of a human rights lawyer or activist is twofold: defending vulnerable groups who have faced human rights violations and shaping laws that ensure equality and civil rights.
-So, if you’re looking for a career that equips you to lead positive change in various jurisdictions, human rights might be a good fit.
+The primary role of a human rights lawyer or activist is twofold.
+On the one hand, they defend vulnerable groups who have faced human rights violations.
+On the other, they shape the laws that ensure equality and civil protections.
+So, if you’re looking for a career that equips you to lead positive change in various jurisdictions, this specialization might be a perfect fit.

 Working in this field allows you to impact the lives of individual people in real, beneficial ways.
 Is your goal to invest in local communities and grassroots development?
 Studying human rights is a good way to start accumulating the tools you’ll need to foster community engagement and collective action to promote sustainable solutions to common problems.